 - Rinse the nose with saltwater spray or saline in the morning and evening.

-- Wear a pollen filter for the nose,
+- Wear a pollen filter or a surgical mask for the nose.

-- When pollen levels in the air are high, during fine, windy weather it is advisable only to stay a short time in the fresh air and to wear sunglasses.
+- When pollen levels are high, during fine, windy weather, it is advisable only to stay a short time in the fresh air.

 - Adapt your leisure activities to the pollen count, e.g. indoor and water sports etc.

 - Consider the prevailing pollen count when choosing a holiday destination.